Husam-AbuZina/Learning-OOP-and-Design-Patterns/OOP-Principles.md

 - One-directional association
 - Represents a HAS-A relationship between two classes
 - Only one class is dependent on the other

+ ### 7. Composition
+- Composition is a stricter form of aggregation.
+It occurs when the two classes you associate are mutually dependent and can’t exist without each other.
+- For example, take a Car and an Engine class.
+A Car cannot run without an Engine, while an Engine also can’t function without being built into a Car.
+This kind of relationship between objects is also called a PART-OF relationship.

+### Composition in Java:

+- A restricted form of aggregation
+- Represents a PART-OF relationship between two classes
+- Both classes are dependent on each other
+- If one class ceases to exist, the other can’t survive alone

 ### Notes:
 - This Article is Quoted from RAYGUN, But i try to summarize it as much as posssible for fellow GitHub Friends.